Overview: What are we talking about?

 - Choose Forfeit Deposit and confirm your action by clicking OK.

-When you click OK, this deposit will be marked as forfeited, and a corresponding line item charge will appear on the cancelled reservations' invoice.
+When you click OK, this deposit will be marked as forfeited, and a new invoice with a "forfeit deposit" line item charge will appear on the owner's account with the respective payment.
 This consumes the collected deposit towards the charge as a payment, which can be viewed on the Revenue by Date report for that day.

-Once the forfeit is complete, the charge can be left as-is, or it can be partially refunded!
+Once the forfeit is complete, the charge can be left as-is, or it can be refunded!

 FAQ: Check it out.